godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 useful skeleton.

 The first step is creating an endpoint node.
-Any kind of node will do, but
-:ref:`Position2D <class_Position2D>`
-is preferred because it's visible in the editor.
-The endpoint node will ensure that the last bone has orientation
+Any kind of node will do, but :ref:`Position2D <class_Position2D>` is preferred because it's visible in the editor.
+The endpoint node will ensure that the last bone has orientation.

 .. image:: /img/tuto_cutout14.png